Honors & Awards

 Weinmaster first made an impact for Loveland High as a sophomore, recording 108 tackles, including 71 solo stops.
 He added four tackles for loss and four blocked kicks.
 On offense, Weinmaster ran for 732 yards and six touchdowns.
 Weinmaster also played baseball and basketball for Loveland.
 As a junior on the baseball field, Weinmaster held a .478 on-base percentage while recording 27 hits for the Indians.

 Jacob was born on Sept.
 18, 1996, and is the son of Eric and Sherri Weinmaster.
-Jacob is a six-time Nebraska Scholar-Athlete Honor Roll selection.
-He was named to the Brook Berringer and Tom Osborne Citizenship Teams in 2016, 2017 and 2018.
-He has volunteered his time with FCA, the Lincoln Marathon, Souper Bowl of Caring, Husker Heroes, Red Cross, Uplifting Athletes and hospital outreach visits.
+He has been named to the Nebraska Scholar-Athlete Honor Roll each of his six semesters on campus.
+Weinmaster has been named to the Brook Berringer and Tom Osborne Citizenship Teams in 2016, 2017 and 2018.
+He has volunteered his time with FCA, the Nebraska Football Road Race, the Lincoln Marathon, Husker Heroes, Red Cross, and local hospital outreach visits.